imanojz/Watch-Now/README.md

 * Tablet 📱
 * Mobile 📲

-Media queries ka use karke fully responsive banaya gaya hai.
+Built using media queries to ensure full responsiveness across all devices.

 ---

 ## ⚠️ Notes

-* Ye project sirf UI template hai (backend functionality nahi hai)
+* This project is only a UI template (no backend functionality included)
-* Images external sources se load ho rahi hain
+* Images are loaded from external sources
-* Real streaming functionality add karne ke liye backend required hoga
+* Backend integration is required for real streaming functionality

 ---